Tuesday, July 15, 2014 Filed in: back to the future

 Well this is kinda old news, but not if you haven't already heard it right?

-There have been two incarnations of Boxcar and it may appear we've been silent for a long time - but we've actually been very busy creating music for film and tv under another name.
+There have now been three incarnations of Boxcar and it may appear we've been silent for a long time - but I've actually been very busy creating music and sound design for film and television @ our studio, Groove Q,

 My 'roots' are the post punk of the late 70's and the electronic music boom that has been echoing ever since.
 As a very young man I used to create tape loops from the soundtrack to Forbbiden Planet and jam along with my Mattel Synsonics™ drum machine & Yamaha CS-01 synthesizer.